What Is A Deposition And Why Does The Insurer Want It?

 Do Not Give A Deposition Without Prior Legal Counsel

 Any information that you give to your employer’s insurance company can either strengthen or minimize your claim.
-We recommend waiting to discuss these details until you have had a chance to speak with an experienced attorney, who can explain your rights and how to approach the claim process.
+I recommend waiting to discuss these details until you have had a chance to speak with me.
+I can explain your rights and how to approach the claim process.

-Law Office of Howard J. Stevens, APC, is committed to helping our clients get the benefits they need and deserve.
-We are ready to provide steadfast representation during your deposition and throughout your case.
+At my firm, Law Office of Howard J. Stevens, APC, I am committed to helping my clients get the benefits they need and deserve.
+I am ready to provide steadfast representation during your deposition and throughout your case.
 You may request a free consultation at 619-880-4501 or on our website so that we can prepare you for this meeting.